New York State Law

 pursuant to this subdivision shall be governed by the same rules and

-regulations promulgated by the department of correctional services,
+regulations promulgated by the department of corrections and community

-requirements for completion and those rules and regulations governing
+establishing requirements for completion and those rules and regulations

-discipline and removal from the program.
-No such period of court ordered
+governing discipline and removal from the program.
+No such period of

-corrections based drug abuse treatment pursuant to this subdivision
+court ordered corrections based drug abuse treatment pursuant to this

-shall be required to extend beyond the defendant's conditional release
+subdivision shall be required to extend beyond the defendant's

 7. a.
 Shock incarceration participation.
 When the court imposes a